Tech-at-DU/ACS-4931-Testing-and-Architecture/README.md

 To pass this course you must meet the following requirements:

-- Complete all required tutorials
-- Pass all projects according to the associated project rubric
+- Obtain at least 70% cumulative score on the assignments.
-- Pass the final summative assessment >=75%
+- Pass the final summative assessment (minimum grade 70%).
-- Actively participate in class and abide by the attendance policy
+- Actively participate in class and abide by the attendance policy.
-- Make up all classwork from all absences
+- If an assignment is not passing, you have 1 week to make any necessary fixes and resubmit for full points.

 ## Information Resources